EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ### TRAFFIC ###

 You’ll get at least 20 TB of inclusive traffic for cloud servers at EU locations, 1TB in US locations and 0.5 TB in Singapore.
-For each additional TB, we charge€ 1.00 in the EU and US, and € 7.40 in Singapore.
+For each additional TB, we charge in the EU and US, and  in Singapore.

 ### APPS ###